-The Gathering is approaching, and as part of our series of blogposts this week’s is titled ‘Sketches of a Future Society’.
-Previously, Rufus and Liam reflected on the way we live now, our biggest challenges and the questions this investigation lead them to ask.
+The Gathering is approaching.
+As part of our series of blogposts this week’s is titled ‘Sketches of a Future Society’ by Rufus Pollock.
+Previously, Rufus and Liam reflected on the way we live now.
 This week they look at new possibilities for a future society, with an emphasis on culture as the invisible structure on which economies are built.
 The following week they will discuss what an economy shaped by this culture would look like.

 In the next two weeks we want to paint a vision of the future.
-Here the ground is less certain.
-Our proposal is necessarily incomplete.
-We ask you to bring a spirit of openness: this is an area where it is easy to critique and hard to create.
+Here the ground is less certain and our proposal necessarily incomplete.
+We invite you to bring a spirit of openness: this is an area where it is easy to critique and hard to create.
 Take what is presented as indicating direction rather than detailed prescription.
-At the same time, though this is about vision we still seek be as concrete as possible.
-The devil is often in the details and it is important to tease out the implications of a particular path and fine-sounding pronouncements must yield a concrete course of action to be useful.
+At the same time, we still seek be as concrete as possible.
+The devil is often in the details and it is important to tease out the implications of a particular path.
+To be useful, fine-sounding pronouncements must yield a concrete course of action.

 Man does not live on bread alone

 We have need of both material and spiritual sustenance.
 Neglect either and we grow sick.